rbw/aiosnow/docs/reference/schema/partial.rst

 Partial
 =======

-Schemas can be nested with the special :class:`~aiosnow.models.common.schema.PartialSchema` class, which doesn't require a Meta inner class.
+Schemas can be nested with the special :class:`~aiosnow.models.common.schema.PartialSchema` class, which doesn't require the *Meta* inner class.

 Example